Ten Foot Pole: History

 The next albums, Unleashed and Insider, developed a new fan base but lost some old time fans who preferred Scott's voice.
 This included decision makers at Epitaph Records, and the next album, Bad Mother Trucker, was released on Victory Records, followed by Subliminable Messages on Go-Kart Records.
 The band toured Europe to promote the album, along with Phinius Gage.
 Various musicians joined and left along the way as the band toured heavily in the US and Canada.
-Various members include/included: Pat Magrath, Chris Del Rio, Scott Hallquist, Keith Divel, Glen "Vegas" Murray, Eric Cody, Kris Kwiatkowski, John Chapman, Dan Kelly, Chris Dalley, and Mike Levy who is a teacher in California, along with Kevin Ruggeri, who is an English teacher for Conestoga High School in Berwyn, Pennsylvania.
+Various members include/included: Pat Magrath, Chris Del Rio, Scott Hallquist, Keith Divel, Glen "Vegas" Murray, Eric Cody, Kris Kwiatkowski, John Chapman, Dan Kelly, Chris Dalley, and Mike Levy who is a middle school teacher in Culver City, California, along with Kevin Ruggeri, who is an English teacher for Conestoga High School in Berwyn, Pennsylvania.
 Lead singer Dennis is a sound engineer, who has mixed for artists including Prince, Beck, AFI, and Jimmy Eat World.

 On 4 April 2009, the band ended a three-year hiatus with a show at the Riorock festival in Belgium, followed by some shows in California in late 2011 and a short tour in Australia in November 2012.
 Ten Foot Pole played at Amnesia Rockfest in Montebello, QC, Canada in June 2015.

 They were also featured 2000 in the Punk Goes Metal compilation performing a cover of "Love Song" by Tesla.

 After over a decade of no studio material, Ten Foot Pole released the album Setlist in 2017 which mostly comprises re-recordings of past songs as well as a proper new studio album in 2019 called Escalating Quickly.